NihatBabayev/recommender/README.md

 # Song Recommender

-This repository contains a Python class `SongRecommender` which provides functionality to recommend similar songs or generate recommendations for Spotify playlists based on audio features.
+This repository contains a music recommendation system using different approaches and data retrieval from Spotify's API

 ## Getting Started